 Sarah is a Research Associate that provides evaluation expertise, training and technical assistance to the VAWA MEI.
 She brings over a decade of research and evaluation experience, ranging from survey questionnaire and instrument development, evaluation and analytic work plan design, data analysis and interpretation, and development of project reports and papers.
 In her time outside of work, Sarah likes to garden, eat really good food, and play with her kids.

 Tam supports the VAWA MEI team in all of its work, from fielding and distributing grantee calls, to maintaining the team’s Constant Contact grantee email database, to designing and sending campaigns to those grantees, to keeping the VAWA MEI website up to date.
 She also provides basic staff, spending and budgeting support.
 Before joining the team, Tam worked at community colleges in Connecticut and in newspaper newsrooms in that state as well as in New Hampshire, Maine and Massachusetts.

-Alexa is a Research Assistant with VAWA MEI.
+Alexa is a Policy Analyst with VAWA MEI.
 In this capacity, she provides technical assistance to discretionary and formula grantees, cleans and synthesizes data, and assists in the implementation of webinar training for grantees.
 Prior to joining the team, she was the manager of the Habitat for Humanity ReStore in Portland, Maine.
-In her spare time, Alexa likes to go antiquing and enjoys spending time with her wife Amy and their dog, Archie.
+In her spare time, Alexa likes to go antiquing and enjoys spending time with her wife Amy and their dogs, Archie and Fergus.